MichaelReza/Speare/README.md

 Lexicographicals are strings, easy enough.

-`alloweth Lexicographical be "I am so sophisticated"`
+`alloweth Lexicographical myopinion be "I am so sophisticated"`

 #### 3.3.3 | ToBeOrNotToBe